Sallam ibn Mishkam: The Siege of Khaybar

 Early in June 628 Muslim armies entered Khaybar at dawn for a surprise attack.
 The workmen in the fields fled to the fortresses, screaming: “Muhammad – with his army!”
 Sallam, who was ill at the time, nevertheless exerted himself to organise the defence in a hurry.
 Since the Muslims were attacking from the Natat area, he directed the Jews to hide their wealth and families in the fortresses of al-Khatiba then to move their fighting men and ammunition to Natat.
 He urged: “Fight the foe courageously, for it is better to be killed in battle than to wail in abject captivity!” and the Jews then charged from Natat to engage the invading army.

-In the course of the battle, the legendary archers of Khaybar wounded fifty Muslims.
+In the course of the battle, the archers of Khaybar wounded fifty Muslims.
 Jewish casualties were not precisely tallied, but very heavy; and Sallam ibn Mishkam was one of those who died in the battle.